avinashkarn/avi.github.io/Terms_Conditions.md

 <center> <h1> General Website Terms </h1> </center>

-<i>DISCLAIMER: The postings expressed in this site are my own and are NOT shared, supported, or endorsed by any individual or organization. </i>

 <h2> 1.
 Terms </h2>
 By accessing the website at https://AviKarn.com, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.